Gúdar-Javalambre

 Old buildings in Rubielos de Mora.

 This comarca is located at the southern end of Aragon, bordering the Valencian Community.
 The area is mountainous with the summits of the Sistema Ibérico rising over towns with little or very little population in which the agricultural houses of the former villages have become summerhouses.

+Tourism

 The Sierra de Gúdar and the Sierra de Javalambre dominate the landscape and give their name to the comarca.
 The summits are covered in snow in the winter.
 The Aramón Javalambre ski resort is located in this comarca.

+The region includes several sites of religious and historical significance, such as the Sanctuary of the Virgin of the Star in the abandoned hamlet of La Estrella.